Smart Glasses Daily

 Vision Pro's Next Leap: Enhanced Accessibility with On-Device AI

 Apple is set to redefine accessibility on the Vision Pro, introducing advanced features leveraging on-device AI for users with low vision.
+These updates promise to magnify real-world views and offer 'Live Recognition' for environmental interpretation.

 S. WHITMAN· American correspondent·May 13, 2025·2 min read